Raldir/FEVEROUS/README.md

 This repository (will) contains the code to generate and prepare the dataset, as well as the code of the annotation platform used to generate the FEVEROUS datset.
 Visit [http://fever.ai](https://fever.ai/task.html) to find out more about the shared task.

-## Prepare Data & install requirements
+## Prepare Data & Install Requirements
 Download the data from the [resource page](https://fever.ai/resources.html).
 Namely:

 * Training Data